VitorColley/review_blog/review_blog/README.md

 - Ruby compatible with Rails 8 (use a modern Ruby 3.x interpreter).
 - Bundler (gem bundler)

-Recommended: run inside your WSL Ubuntu environment (this repo lives in WSL).
+Recommended: run inside your WSL Ubuntu environment (this repo lives in WSL, I used Ubuntu -24.04).

 Quick start (run in WSL/bash):